newrelic/newrelic-opentelemetry-examples/other-examples/collector/docker-nr-infra/README.md

-# Monitoring apllication OpenTelemetry Collector and Docker with NR infra agent
+# Monitoring Apllication  with OpenTelemetry Collector and Docker with NR infra agent

 This is a simple application instrumented with OpenTelemetry JavaScript.
 It demonstrates how to configure OpenTelemetry JavaScript to send data to New Relic.